Can I Have A Positive Ovulation Test But Not Ovulate?

 What Does A Positive Ovulation Test Mean?

-A positive ovulation test means that your body has a higher level of LH than normal.
+A positive ovulation test means that your body has a higher level of LH than usual.
 Before ovulation, your hormones change, and there is a surge of luteinizing hormone.
 The surge triggers the ovary to release an egg aka ovulating.
 Once you get your first positive test result, you will ovulate in 24 to 36 hours.
 Having sex now should be at the top of your to-do list if you want to get pregnant.

 Ovulation Prediction Kits (OPKs) and False Positives